 It is essential that those entrusted with our health are held to the highest standards.
 If you or someone you love has suffered a port catheter injury because of the negligent actions of a medical device manufacturer/company, then you deserve compensation.

-At Holman Schiavone Law, LLC, our attorneys will ensure that both the short and long-term consequences of your injury are reflected in your settlement.
+At Holman Schiavone, LLC, our attorneys will ensure that both the short and long-term consequences of your injury are reflected in your settlement.
 We will negotiate for a fair settlement where possible and will provide aggressive representation if needed.
-We will do what it takes to sure maximum compensation and ensure that your needs are met now and in the future.
+We will do what it takes to ensure maximum compensation and ensure that your needs are met now and in the future.